-The Risk Client Acceptance committee has three members nominated by the Management Board.
+The Risk Client Acceptance committee has four members nominated by the Management Board, members may, if necessary, involve experts from other fields in the decision-making process.
 It meets as often as required and usually at least once a week.